TobysWorkshop/Hive-Cam/README.md

 At the top of this page, find the green button that says "< > Code".
 Click that and then select "Download ZIP".
 This will compress the raw files to a ZIP file and save it to your downloads folder.
 You will need to extract the files before you can use them (Windows: right-click -> "Extract All...").

 ## 🤝 How to use the App interface
-When you open the app, you should get greeted with an interface like this:
+When you open the app, you should be greeted with an interface like this:

 ![App Interface](assets/start_step.png)